Hurricanes’ Impact on Economic Growth: Strong but Unpredictable

 The University of Michigan’s Consumer Sentiment index maintained its mid-month rise and posted a solid increase for the month.
 Both current conditions and expectations rose a similar amount, indicating the respondents were both happy about where they are right now as well as hopeful things will get even better.

 Markets & Fed Policy Implications

 So, did the hurricanes help or hurt growth?
-It is hard to really say.
+It is hard to say.
 You can probably ascribe the large boost in durable goods demand to a hurricane rebound and maybe some of the inventory build was due to a lack of sales.
 But if sales faltered, then growth should have been down as well.
 And what about the decline in imports?
 That makes almost no sense.
 This was the first estimate of growth and the numbers frequently change significantly.
 I suspect that once we get the September trade data, we will likely see better imports, so growth may be revised downward.
 But I don’t expect a huge revision.
 The real question is what do these data imply for growth going forward?
 Again, it is hard to say.
 While durable goods spending is likely to fade, spending on services such as utilities was likely off due to the hurricanes and that could rebound.
 I have had the second half of the year growing at about a 2.5% pace and I still believe that is likely to be what we see.
 Regardless, this report has to buoy investors but also put the Fed members on edge.
-If growth were already faster than projected, what will be the situation if tax cuts (there will be little or no real reform) were implemented?
-Tax cuts create sugar highs and the risk to inflation is that it will accelerate.
+If growth were already faster than projected, what would be the situation if tax cuts (there will be little or no real reform) were implemented?
+Tax cuts create sugar highs and the inflation risk is that it will accelerate.
 With energy prices and wages on the rise, the stage is set for higher inflation.
 Look for the Fed to do nothing at the next meeting, which begins on Tuesday, October 31st, but signal that it is ready to hike in December.